Documentation

 Source Metadata

-Generated factory methods preserve the source of each collection:
+Generated collection source methods preserve the source of each collection:

 Solution field annotation Generated source kind Incremental meaning